WELCOME TO THE NHFA

 - facilitating the final disposition, such as digging the grave in natural burial

-Membership is open to all.
-We hope you will find our resources helpful, and choose to support our work with donations and by becoming involved in committee activities, attending workshops and conferences, and passing on your knowledge to others in need.
-Please see our Join Membership and Donation pages for more information.
+Membership is free and open to all.
+Please see our Join Membership for a list of member benefits for more information.
+We hope you will find our resources helpful, and choose to support our work by becoming involved in committee activities, attending workshops and conferences, and passing on your knowledge to others in need.

 Photo Above: Springtime at a natural burial cemetery where wildflowers are encouraged and fertilizers